Pak Keung WanArtist, Lecturer / academic

 Selected Group Exhibitions

-2014 Drawings From Here & There, ElysiumOffsite, Elysium Gallery, Swansea, Wales
+2014 From Here & There: Drawings From the UK, ElysiumOffsite, Elysium Gallery, Swansea, Wales, UK.
+(Current)

-2014 Museum Nights at the Pen Museum, Birmingham.
-Site-responsive interventions
+2014 Site-responsive intervention for Museums at Night, Pen Museum, Birmingham.

 2008 Anonyme Zeichner No.9, Kunstraum Kreuzberg, Berlin, Germany